google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 +  Playback controls.
 We get those for free by virtue of using the HTML5 `<audio>` and `<video>` elements.
-+  Error handling for the sake of simplicyt and clarity.
++  Error handling for the sake of simplicity and clarity.

 ## Attach a MediaSource instance to a media element